arzeth/cdmpv/README.md

 <br/>The only way to grab a window's contents on Wayland I know is to use OBS (but I didn't test):

 ## Lessons learned
-Downscaling algorithm is very important.
+Which downscaling algorithm is used is very important.
-<br/>catmull_rom (short: catrom) and lanczos are the best.
-<br/>(I'll compare lanczos vs ginseng later).
-<br/>catmull_rom also somehow hides AiUpscale's ringing.
 <br/>There are very different emotions from a picture depending
 <br/>on which dscaler was used: mitchell, catmull_rom, lanczos, etc.
+<br/>catmull_rom (short: catrom) and lanczos are the best.
+<br/>(though I didn't compare lanczos vs ginseng which are very similar to each other).
 <br/>Bicubic is trash, by the way.
+<br/>catmull_rom also somehow hides AiUpscale's ringing.
 <br/>ewa_lanczos* give too blurry picture.
 <br/>I use `feh` to look at how much info is lost and how smooth are lines.
 <br/>